dswd/vpncloud/WINDOWS.md

 - Synchronization is slow
   - Do not use locking in hot code, cache shared data locally and synchronize periodically
+- Find out if this is faster/slower than current solution

 ### Tun/Tap devices